Mukaffi28/DjangoFinanceVisualizer/README.md

    - Explore the top 10 trade codes with the highest trading volumes.
    - Analyze the top 10 trade codes based on opening prices.
    - Understand the top 10 trade codes based on closing prices.

+## Learning Journey Summary

+## Django Framework:

+- Explored the intricacies of Django's structure, gaining proficiency in models, views, templates, and forms.

+- Successfully set up and configured Django projects, laying the foundation for effective web development.

+## SQL Server Integration:

+- Embraced the migration process from a JSON model to an SQL model in Django, enhancing data management capabilities.

+- Learned the art of connecting Django to an SQL Server, enabling seamless CRUD operations for efficient data handling.

+## Data Visualization:

+- Implemented visually appealing table visualization using Django templates, enhancing the presentation of data.

+- Mastered the creation of line and bar charts with Chart.js, providing dynamic and engaging data representation.

+- Developed a multi-axis chart, integrating dropdowns for dynamic data changes and a richer user experience.

+## Deployment:

+- Successfully deployed a Django application on a cloud hosting service, gaining practical insights into the deployment process.

+## Challenges Faced

+Throughout the project development, I navigated several challenges that enriched my learning experience:

+## Loading Data to JSON:

+- Encountered issues where some volume column entries were in string format instead of decimal, necessitating conversion for accurate representation.

+## Data Formatting:

+- Addressed challenges posed by data entries containing commas (e.g., "22,200"), requiring removal or conversion to ensure proper formatting and consistency across the dataset.

+## Deployment:

+- Overcome deployment challenges by meticulously configuring the environment, ensuring a smooth transition, and verifying that the application runs seamlessly on the chosen hosting service.